Capri Day Trip - A One Day Itinerary

 Opening hours: from 09:00 am until 1 hour before sunset

 Take a bus to back down to Capri.
-Make sure you stop for a coffee or a refreshing drink in the buzzing Piazzetta
+Make sure you stop for a coffee or a refreshing drink in the bustling Piazzetta.

-An espresso with table service in the Piazzetta costs around 4-5 euros ; glass of wine or beer up to around 10 euros.
+An espresso with table service in the Piazzetta costs around 6-7 euros; a glass of wine or beer costs around 15 euros.

-After a de rigueur drink in the Piazzetta, stroll down Via Camerelle, famous for the luxury shops and designer fashion boutiques which line the street.
-When you've had your eye-fill of window shopping, contine along Via Tragara until reaching the breathtaking scenic overlook facing the Faraglioni rock formations.
+After a drink in the Piazzetta, stroll down Via Camerelle, famous for its luxury shops and designer fashion boutiques.
+When you've had your fill of window shopping, continue along Via Tragara until you reach the breathtaking scenic overlook facing the Faraglioni rock formations.

 Stop to take a few photos of the Faraglioni, then turn back along Via Tragara, retracing your steps.
 Instead of continuing on Via Camerelle, however, take the road uphill on the right (Via Padre Reginaldo Giuliano) until you come out on Via Fuorlovaldo and Via Le Botteghe.
-Once you find yourself in the Piazzetta, you can descend to the port by Funicular train and hop a hydrofoil back to the mainland!
+Once you find yourself in the Piazzetta, you can get back down to the port with the funicular and hop on a hydrofoil back to the mainland—your day trip to Capri is complete!

 Useful Information